British Latin: Extinction as a vernacular

 It is not known when Vulgar Latin ceased to be spoken in Britain, but it is likely that it continued to be widely spoken in various parts of Britain into the 5th century.
 In the lowland zone, Vulgar Latin was replaced by Old English during the course of the 5th and the 6th centuries, but in the highland zone, it gave way to Brittonic languages such as Primitive Welsh and Cornish.
 However, scholars have had a variety of views as to when exactly it died out as a vernacular.
 The question has been described as "one of the most vexing problems of the languages of early Britain."

-Equally puzzling is why the Britons, almost uniquely among western European peoples, did not end up speaking a Romance language like those that evolved from Latin in regions now corresponding to France, Spain and Portugal.
-After all, the Britons experienced four hundred years of Roman civilization just as the Gauls had.
-Yet Latin never became the language of the common people in Britain, and “There is no trace of any Romance language assuming a life of its own in Britain after the departure of the last Roman garrisons from Britain to defend Italy in the early 400s … the triumph of Latin as a popular language, analogously to what always happened on the Continent, never even looked possible.”
+The linguistic development of Britain differed from that of several regions of western Europe that developed Romance languages from Latin, including present-day France, Spain, and Portugal.
+Although Britain was part of the Roman Empire for approximately four centuries, Latin did not replace the languages spoken by the majority of the population.
+No Romance language is known to have developed into a distinct vernacular in Britain after the withdrawal of the last Roman military units in the early fifth century.
+Linguist Nicholas Ostler argued that Latin never achieved the same widespread popular use in Britain as it did in parts of continental Europe.